claudiorivera/react-shopping-list/README.md

-# react-shopping-list
+# Shopping List

-A shopping list app built with the MERN stack, which was made for a Traversy Media course.
-Update: I made a [new version](https://github.com/claudiorivera/shopping-list) that uses Vercel serverless API routes, instead of Express.
+This is an updated version of my original shopping list app, refactored to use [Next.js](https://nextjs.org/)'s serverless API routes, and deployed on [Vercel](https://vercel.com/).

+It uses the excellent [Vercel SWR](https://swr.vercel.app/) for data fetching.

 # Install

-`yarn && yarn run client-install`
+`yarn`

 # Config

-Add a `.env` file with a `DB_URI` value for a MongoDB connection string.
+Add a `.env.local` file with a `DB_URI` value for a MongoDB connection string.

 # Dev

-`yarn run dev`
+`yarn dev`